AustinMathuw/EECS291/README.md

 `cd "HPCC Dashboard"`

-6. In the terminal, run `npm install` to install all of the NodeJS dependincies for the project.
+6. In the terminal, run `npm install` to install all of the NodeJS dependencies for the project.

 7. Next, run the following command to enable browser-sync and allow live viewing of changes made to the project:

 `gulp watch`

-Gulp docmentation specific to this project can be found [here](https://github.com/BlackrockDigital/startbootstrap-sb-admin-2#gulp-tasks).
+Gulp documentation specific to this project can be found [here](https://github.com/BlackrockDigital/startbootstrap-sb-admin-2#gulp-tasks).

+8. That's it!
+Feel free to extend the project to your specific purposes using the resources found in the [References](#refs) section!

 ## Next Steps <a name="next"></a>

+A critical next step for this project is hooking up the Dashboard to the OpenOnDemand API via proxy login with Case's [CAS Single Sign In](https://case.edu/utech/help/knowledge-base/cwru-network-id-password/cas-single-sign-on-at-cwru-kba) platform.

+Some other next steps include adding the job composer functionalities or some analytics for the running jobs.

-## Refrences <a name="refs"></a>
+## References <a name="refs"></a>

 - [OpenOnDemand GitHub](https://osc.github.io/ood-documentation/master/index.html)
-  - Search "json" in respository to find relavent files.
+  - Search "json" in repository to find relevant files.